aiyan.io

 Where did the schema tool go?
 We don’t need it.
 Modern models handle this and JSON generation reliably enough that isolating it wasn’t worth the delegation cost.

-The one exception is data flow generation — complex enough and self-contained enough to justify a sub-LLM.
+The one exception is data flow generation — context-heavy and self-contained enough to justify a sub-LLM.
 But the key difference is how the main agent interfaces with it:

 Python